+The south east of England is already one of the busiest airspaces in the world with five major airports in close proximity: Heathrow Gatwick, Stansted, London City and Luton.
 The airspace that these airports use was designed for an age when aircraft and navigation was much less sophisticated.
-A major airspace modernisation programme is already underway across all of these airports.
+A major airspace change modernisation programme is already underway across all of these airports.

 Modernisation of the UK’s airspace is required to accommodate growing demand for air travel.
-The Government has embarked on its airspace modernisation strategy which is being led by the CAA.
+The government has embarked on its airspace modernisation strategy which is being led by the CAA.

+The aim of the strategy is to make the airspace more efficient; improve punctuality; cut CO2 emissions; reduce noise from less aircraft-holding at low levels; and to ensure there is capacity to meet future demand.
 The strategy will require all UK airports to modernise, as well as the network that sits above these airports which is known as en-route airspace.
-The airspace modernisation strategy is also part of a Europe-wide modernisation project, called the Single European Sky, to make the skies above Europe more efficient.
+The airspace modernisation strategy is also part of a Europe-wide modernisation project, called the single European sky, to make the skies above Europe more efficient.

 Changes that are made to accommodate a third runway at Heathrow will need to fit in with the changing airspace of the UK and Europe.
 Heathrow is working closely with the other airports in the south-east of England to develop an integrated approach to airspace modernisation.

 The introduction of Performance Based Navigation (PBN) is the key to achieving airspace modernisation.
-PBN improves the accuracy of where aircraft fly by moving away from outdated and conventional navigation using ground-based beacons, to modern satellite navigation.
+PBN improves accuracy of where aircraft fly by moving away from outdated and conventional navigation using ground-based beacons, to modern satellite navigation.
 This is similar to the sat navs that most people have in their cars today.

-As Heathrow’s airspace and the routes aircraft fly are redesigned to accommodate the expansion of the airport and a new runway, we will move to using PBN.
+As Heathrow’s airspace and the routes aircraft fly are redesigned to accommodate the expansion of the airport and the new runway, we will move to using PBN.
 Heathrow needs to introduce PBN to meet our commitments to the Government's airspace modernisation strategy.

 PBN is being introduced across the world.
-This new technology allows more flexible positioning of routes and enables aircraft to fly them more accurately.
+The new technology allows more flexible positioning of routes and enables aircraft to fly them more accurately.
 This helps improve operational performance and reduce delays.
 It also provides opportunities to avoid noise sensitive areas.

 PBN flight paths will be narrower and more concentrated than they are today and we understand that this may be a concern to some local communities.
 Heathrow is committed to working with residents, local stakeholders and the aviation industry to find ways to introduce PBN while seeking to limit negative effects from aircraft noise.